 - Heavy kava — Best for the body effects and promoting sleep.
 Similar to red vein kratom.

 - Heady kava — Best for mood support.
 Similar to white vein kratom.

 - Balanced kava — Balanced effects between heavy and heady kava.
 Similar to green vein kratom.

 Kratom is nearly ten times as potent, gram for gram, compared to kava.

 The average dose of raw kratom powder is about 2–12 grams.
 The dosage range for kava root is closer to 10–60 grams.

-Both kratom and kava don’t have a great taste, so it’s a little easier to consume kratom because you need much less of it to get the desired level of effects.
+Both kratom and kava don’t have great taste, so it’s a little easier to consume kratom because you need much less of it to get the desired effects.

-The difference here is that with kratom, you’re consuming the whole leaf, so nothing is wasted.
-With kava, you’re making a diffusion, which leaves a lot of the raw root material behind.
+The difference is that with kratom, you’re consuming the whole leaf, so nothing is wasted.
+With kava, you’re making a diffusion, leaving much of the raw root material behind.